principle105/thomasthechatbot/README.md

 ### Mesh

-Prompts are associated with responses through a "mesh" which is stored in `mesh.thomas`.
+Prompts are associated with responses through a "mesh" which is stored in `mesh.json`.
 The mesh consists of a dictionary where the key is the UUID of the prompt and the value is a "link".
 Links associate responses to patterns of words, they have the following attributes:

 `stop_words: set`
 Stop words separated from the tokenized prompt.